SebiXibes/POTR-bot/readme.md

 - **Game Control:** Start games, manage  turns, and monitor game status.
 - **Card Interaction:** Peek at top cards, send cards via DM, and handle special card mechanics.
 - **Persistent Game States:** Maintains game progress across bot restarts using persistent storage.
-- **Admin Commands:** Exclusive commands for admins to manage game flow and decks.
+- **Admin & Game Master Commands:** Exclusive commands for admins to manage decks, and admin / game masters to manage games.
+- **Player interaction:** Player get DMs sent by the bot for the Kelu'ak abilities (peek commands).
+Players can also check the contents of (fresh) decks using the appropriate deck commands.
 - **User-Friendly UI:** Interactive Discord UI components like buttons for enhanced user experience.
 - **Robust Logging:** Comprehensive logging for monitoring bot activities and debugging.